 Simoniti first examines aestheticism and pluralism concerning artistic value and argues that neither of these can successfully capture the artistic value of SEA.
 Aestheticism is a position that equates artistic value with aesthetic value (Simoniti 2018, 74), while pluralism, in contrast, is a position that sees artistic value as encompassing various types of value, including cognitive, ethical, and political value, in addition to aesthetic value (Simoniti 2018, 74).
 Perhaps it is easier to understand that the artistic value of SEA cannot be captured under aestheticism.
 Nevertheless, as pluralism sees artistic value as encompassing different kinds of value, at first glance, it seems to be a position that can also identify the value of works with social and political consequences, such as SEA.
 However, Simoniti judges that aestheticism and pluralism have something in common and, therefore, both are ineligible for assessing the artistic value of SEA.
-Their commonality is the premise that what is considered artistic value is realized through artistic features, we can make a distinction between the artistic and practical value of an artwork (e.g., if a painting has practical value in the sense that it is just the right size to cover a hole in the wall, it cannot be count as its artistic value because it is not derived from its artistic features).
+Their commonality is the premise that what is considered artistic value is realized through artistic features such as medium, genre, theme, technique, mode of display, and art kind.
+Through artistic features, we can make a distinction between the artistic and practical value of an artwork (e.g., if a painting has practical value in the sense that it is just the right size to cover a hole in the wall, it cannot be count as its artistic value because it is not derived from its artistic features).

 However, Simoniti argues that SEA can be artistically valuable precisely because of the practical value not directly related to artistic features.
 While there are artistic features in SEA, they are used as an interchangeable means to the end of social transformation, and the artistic features of SEA are not essential to realizing SEA's artistic value.
-He, therefore, formulates his own "the pragmatic view" as follows5:
+He, therefore, formulates his own "the pragmatic view" as follows:

-Value V, possessed by artwork X, is an artistic value $\leftarrow \rightarrow$ V is the positive political, cognitive, or ethical impact of X (Simoniti 2018, 76.)
+Value V, possessed by artwork X, is an artistic value $\longleftrightarrow$ V is the positive political, cognitive, or ethical impact of X (Simoniti 2018, 76.)

-4 Pablo Helguera, for example, notes that, besides SEA, relational aesthetics, community art, collaborative art, participatory art, dialogic art, public art, and social practice are used as designations for the arts based on social interaction (Helguera 2015, 30-31).
+&lt;sup>4 Pablo Helguera, for example, notes that, besides SEA, relational aesthetics, community art, collaborative art, participatory art, dialogic art, public art, and social practice are used as designations for the arts based on social interaction (Helguera 2015, 30-31).

-5 Simoniti's pragmatic view has nothing to do with pragmatism in philosophy.
+&lt;sup>5 Simoniti's pragmatic view has nothing to do with pragmatism in philosophy.
 The word "pragmatic" is used simply to refer to a work serving some social and political purposes (Simoniti 2018, 82, Note 4).